Molly Rose Foundation

 One in fifteen people in the UK will have attempted suicide at some point in their life

 Annually in the UK around 6000 people lose their life to suicide, with young people under the age of 25 making up approximately 10% of this number.
 Since 2007 there has been a general increase in the UK rate of suicide and the Mental Health Foundation estimates that one person in fifteen will have made a suicide attempt at some point in their life.
-It is our belief that suicide can be prevented by raising awareness in the general public and by teaching children to speak more openly about their feelings and that it is OK not to be OK.
-We have three target areas:

 Better understanding

-Working primarily in schools, we provide training in youth mental health first aid and encourage wider conversations about wellbeing and good mental health in the school community
+Working primarily in schools, we provide training in youth mental health, first aid and encourage wider conversations about wellbeing and good mental health in the school community.

 Better support

-We aim to connect young people who are struggling to the support they need and to steer them away from the unhelpful and dangerous content that is available online
+We aim to connect young people who are struggling to the support they need and to steer them away from the unhelpful and dangerous content that is available online.

 Better safeguarding